Glückel of Hameln: History of the memoirs

 In 1691, two years after the death of her beloved husband, Glückel began writing her memoirs in an attempt to comfort herself during her immense grief.
-At the time she was a 44-year-old widow with twelve children, eight of whom remained unmarried.
+At the time she was a 46-year-old widow with twelve children, eight of whom remained unmarried.
 She initially stopped writing the diaries in 1699, shortly before her second marriage to Cerf Levy, but resumed in 1715 while she was living with her daughter following her second husband's death.
 Glückel completed the seventh and final book in 1719.

 Glückel was born two years before the end of the Thirty Years' War.
 She lived through, and subsequently wrote about, many other notable historical events, including but not limited to Charles X Gustav of Sweden's war on Denmark, the Khmelnytsky Uprising of 1648, the expulsion of the Jewish population of Hamburg to Altona, the scandal of the "Messianic pretender" Sabbatai Zevi, the Franco-Dutch War, and the War of the Spanish Succession.
 Glückel's stories reveal much about the often frightening and precarious situation under which the Jews of northern Germany lived during the late sixteenth and early seventeenth centuries.

-Glückel's diaries, a rare account of an ordinary woman, provide a glimpse into day-to-day life among the Jewish inhabitants of northern Germany in the 17th century.
+Glückel's diaries, a rare account of an ordinary woman, offer a glimpse into the day-to-day life of Jewish inhabitants in northern Germany during the 17th century.
 The diaries are the sole pre-modern diary written by a woman in Yiddish.
 Glückel tells of how she guided the financial and personal destinies of her children through marriage arrangements, engaged in business travel and trade, and generally spent her life promoting the welfare of her large family.
-Glückel wrote of both her own and her first husband's families in great detail because she wanted her children to know about their lineage.
+Glückel wrote extensively about both her own and her first husband's families because she wanted her children to be aware of their lineage.
 She was explicit that the works were to be preserved for future generations, fearing that her children's children or grandchildren would one day know nothing of their family history.

-The memoirs amalgamate several Jewish literary traditions: the Tsava'ah, or ethical will; the Tekhines, or women's prayer books; the Sefer musar, or book of moral instruction; the Mayse bukh, or Yiddish storybook; and the "Family Scroll."
+The memoirs amalgamate several Jewish literary traditions: the Tsava'ah, or ethical will; the tkhines, or women's prayer books; Musar literature, or books of moral instruction; the Mayse bukh, or Yiddish storybook; and the "Family Scroll."